A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Model

 \section{The Model}

 { }

-As anticipated before, we consider a bivariate exposure $e \in \{E, U\}$ and a total number of cases $N_e$ in each group.
+As anticipated before, we consider a bivariate exposure $e \in \{E, U\}$ and a total number of cases $N^e$ in each group.
 We first introduce the classical version of the Rasch model \citep{r60}, which relies on two important assumptions. \begin{assumption}[Individual Independence]{ } The ascertainment of each individual in any list is independent from the ascertainment of any other individual. \end{assumption} \begin{assumption}[List Independence]{ } For any individual, the ascertainment happens in a list independently from any other list. \end{assumption}

 Assumption \ref{list_independence} is not completely reasonable, since we can imagine that being ascertained in one or more lists makes an individual more or less prone to be ascertained again.
-This mechanism is explained in \cite{bfh07} under the name of social visibility/invisibility or trap fascination/avoidance, depending on the context.
+This mechanism is explained in \citet{bfh75} under the name of social visibility/invisibility or trap fascination/avoidance, depending on the context.
 In Section \ref{list_dependence} we will get rid of this assumption and explain how to include dependence among the lists.
-We will sometimes refer to the concept of ascertainment as capture, given the similarity of our framework with the capture-recapture one.
-This connection is made explicit in Appendix \ref{capture_recapture}.
+We will sometimes refer to the concept of ascertainment as capture, given that our framework is essentially the same as the capture-recapture one.